Boebert Demands Pelosi Let House Members Speak Without Masks: ‘Biden Was Able To’

 “I am calling on you to, as you say, ‘follow the science’ and allow members to speak without masks from the lectern, and for members of the public to be allowed to return to the House Gallery,” Boebert continues.
 “If President Biden was able to speak for an hour without a mask, it’s time to allow the general body to do the same.
 It’s time to end the charade.”

-A senior Democrat official told Breitbart News ahead of Biden’s speech, “The mask rule applies to Members of Congress only.”
+A senior Democrat official told Breitbart News ahead of Biden’s speech that the “mask rule applies to Members of Congress only.”

 A Boebert spokesman described Pelosi’s mandate as “hypocrisy.”